BigBooleanJohn/MP6-sorting-mini-project/README.md

 # sorting-mini-project
-NOTE FOR GRADERS: My code is in  the Johns-code branch!
+NOTE FOR GRADERS: My code is in  the main branch!
-As the name suggests, it's our mini-project for the sorting lab.